Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Main Theorem

-\begin{rem} By the Main Theorem, the six quantities $(r,\alpha,\beta,\gamma,(m_s),(n_s))$ have a substantial impact on the local learning coefficient $\lambda_P$.
-Among the $r+\alpha+\beta$ parameters, $r$ is the rank of the Fisher information matrix at the point $P$, and $\alpha+\beta$ is the number of parameters for which the Fisher information matrix degenerates.
-The quantities $\gamma$, $m_s$, and $n_s$ represent, respectively, in the Taylor expansion of $f$, the number of distinct groups of terms having different lowest degrees with respect to $b$, the lowest degree in $b$ of the $s$-th group, and the number of linearly independent random variables associated with the $s$-th group.
+By the Main Theorem, the six quantities $(r,\alpha,\beta,\gamma,(m_s),(n_s))$ have a substantial impact on the local learning coefficient $\lambda_P$.
+The quantity $r$ is the rank of the Fisher information matrix at the point $P$, and $\alpha+\beta$ is the number of parameters for which the Fisher information matrix degenerates.
+In the Taylor expansion of $f$, the quantities $\gamma$, $m_s$, and $n_s$ represent, respectively, the number of distinct groups of terms with different lowest degrees in $b$, the lowest degree in $b$ of the $s$-th group, and the number of linearly independent random variables associated with the $s$-th group.

+Table~\ref{tab:mainthm_nn_correspondence} summarizes the concrete values of these quantities in the three-layer neural-network cases analyzed in Section~\ref{exsec01}.
+The network notation used in the table is formally introduced there: $N$, $H$, and $M$ denote the numbers of units in the input layer, the hidden layer, and the output layer, respectively; $H^*$ denotes the number of units in the hidden layer of the true distribution; and, in the linear case, $R:=\operatorname{rank}(A^*B^*)$.
+In the general polynomial case, $S$ denotes the number of nonzero polynomial degrees.
+The realization parameters $P_1$ and $P_2$ are defined in Section~\ref{exsec01}.